vprnet/data/README.md

 This data is free to use, repurpose, and republish.
 See the included LICENSE for the legalese.

-##Directory Naming Convention
+##Naming Conventions

+###Directories

 Data will be organized by project and build.
-The VPR Apps URL convention is as follows: http://www.vpr.net/apps/PROJECT-NAME/BUILD-NAME
+The VPR Apps URL convention is as follows: `http://www.vpr.net/apps/project-name/build-name`

 To find data for a particular build, go to the project directory and then the build directory.
 Each build directory is home to a README file explaining the data for that particular build.

+###Variables

+Variables are named using the following considerations, in order of importance:

+1. Descriptive
+2. Succinct
+3. Consistent across:
+    1. Build
+    2. Project
+    3. Repository

+This naming convention has been applied to all of the CSV column headers throughtout this repository.
+Variable names are often, though not always, self explanatory.
+For variables that break any established convention, or require an additional description, a README has been included in every build.

+##Project Descriptions

 ##Geospatial Data